saghirajs/aws_serverless_face_rekognition/Readme.md

 # Face Recognition System

 This project is a facial recognition system that captures images from a webcam, processes them using AWS Rekognition, and stores the results in DynamoDB.
-The system also provides real-time updates via WebSocket communication and displays notifications on an Arduino-connected LCD screen.
+The system also provides real-time updates via WebSocket communication and displays notifications on a reactjs appand an Arduino-connected LCD screen.

 ## Table of Contents